stevenschobert/keylime/README.md

 ### .method(name, method)

-Convenience method for adding functions to the constructors prototype.
+Adds a named method to the constructors prototype chain.

 - **name** `string` `required` The name to use when adding the function to the constructor's prototype.
 - **method** `function` `required` The function to add to the constructor's prototype.
+The `this` context in the function represents an instance of the constructor.

 ```
 var Post = keylime('Test');